mr28Verma/Assignment-Approval-System/README.md

 | `resubmitted` | Student has resubmitted a previously rejected assignment |
 | `forwarded` | Professor has approved and forwarded the assignment to the HOD |

-The system maintains the complete status history using the Assignment Tracker.
+The Assignment Tracker maintains the complete history of each assignment status change.

 The first `approved` status represents Professor approval.
 After the Professor forwards the assignment, a subsequent `approved` status represents the HOD's final approval.

-A Professor rejection allows the Student to resubmit the assignment.
+A Professor rejection allows the Student to review the remarks, make the required changes, and resubmit the assignment.

 A rejection by the HOD represents the final decision of the approval workflow.